elastio/bon/website/src/reference/builder/member/overwritable.md

 You might want to use this to construct dummy values for tests (fixtures).

-**Example:**

 ::: tip

-The builder's type signature mentioned in this example is described in the ["Builder Extensions"](../../../guide/builder-extensions) guide.
+The builder's type signature mentioned in this example is described in the [Builder's Type Signature](../../../guide/typestate-api/builders-type-signature) guide.

 :::